compoundingeffects/bigpictureschool/meteorology.md

 To understand and predict weather, meteorologists need data — lots of it.
 They measure temperature, air pressure, humidity, wind speed and direction, and rainfall amounts using a vast network of tools.

-Weather stations on the ground provide continuous local readings. **Weather balloons** (officially called radiosondes) carry instruments high into the atmosphere, taking measurements as they ascend.
+Weather stations on the ground provide continuous local readings.
+Weather balloons (officially called radiosondes) carry instruments high into the atmosphere, taking measurements as they ascend.
 Satellites watch the entire planet from space, tracking cloud systems and measuring temperatures across wide areas.
 Radar systems detect precipitation and track storms in real time.
 Together, these tools give meteorologists a detailed snapshot of the atmosphere's current state.

 ## Putting it all together: weather forecasting

 Modern weather forecasting brings everything together in a remarkable way.
-Meteorologists take all those real-world measurements and feed them into powerful computer programs called **numerical weather prediction models**.
+Meteorologists take all those real-world measurements and feed them into powerful computer programs called numerical weather prediction models.
 These programs apply the laws of physics — the same principles of energy, motion, and water behavior described above — to mathematically simulate how the atmosphere will evolve over the coming hours and days.

 The better the initial data, and the better the model's ability to capture the complex interactions happening in the atmosphere, the more accurate the forecast.
 This is why weather prediction has improved dramatically as computers have become more powerful and our observation networks have expanded.